ToniWonKanobi/theoveranalyzed.net/posts/2016/4/8/after-credits-interstellar.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/6byRZdKdDRk?rel=0&amp;showinfo=0" allowfullscreen></iframe>

 I've linked to this movie [before][3].
-And I've long thought that the best part of [Interstellar][4] was the first half to the movie.
+And I've long thought that the best part of [Interstellar][4] was the first half of the movie.
 I thought it was genuinely emotional (and great) up until the whole \`old-lady-Murph\` part.
 (That such ridiculousness was pointed out by the After Credits video warms my heart.)

 After Credits is a new collaboration between Screen Junkies ([Honest Trailers][1]), and the team behind [How It Should Have Ended][2].